 When we get criticized, we are often suspect to manipulation.
 Most people have been trained to have a reason for wanting the things they want.

-For example, if your wife wants to meet friends, but you want to stay home and work on your motorcycle, your wife will come up with arbitrary rules why you should come to see the friends.
+An example from the book, if your wife wants to meet friends, but you want to stay home and work on your motorcycle, your wife will come up with arbitrary rules why you should come to see the friends.

 Like you haven’t seen them for long, which directly or indirectly implies you don’t care much about your friends (emotional manipulation).